Writer: Grant Morrison

 Page 11 – Panel 4: While last issue seemed to imply that Turpin had absorbed the powers of Orion, the casual brutality in his questioning of Mad Hatter and this image – with the pronounced brow ridge and cracks formed by the broken mirror – seems to show Turpin has more of Orion’s father, Darkseid, in him than anything else.

-Page 12 – Panel 1: The funeral, on Mars, of the Martian Manhunter which is also covered in Final Crisis: Requiem.
+Page 12 – Panel 1: The funeral, on Mars, of the Martian Manhunter which is also covered in REQUIEM.
 Left to right in the very back row are Skeets (hovering above), Mr Terrific, Green Lantern Kyle Rayner, Stargirl; in the middle are Booster Gold, Zatanna, Red Tornado; in the front are Green Lantern Hal Jordan, Vixen, Wonder Woman.
 In the coffin at their feet can be seen J’onn J’onnz’s body.

 Page 12 – Panel 2: At the back, forming the bubble around the funeral, is Green Lantern John Stewart; left to right are Wildcat, Black Lightning, Dr Mid-Nite, Hourman, Superman, Green Lantern Alan Scott, Geo-Force.
 Kneeling with flowers is Black Canary and right at the front is Flash.